Pawventures

 • Ample parking

-This is Summit’s favorite place in the world.
 On summer evenings, there can be 50+ dogs playing on the beach and in the water.
-The atmosphere is social and friendly.
+The atmosphere is social and friendly — this is the beating heart of Seattle dog culture.

-Westcrest Park Off-Leash Area (West Seattle) A 4-acre off-leash area in a wooded setting.
-Trails through trees, open fields, and a water fountain for dogs.
+Westcrest Park Off-Leash Area (West Seattle) An 8.4-acre off-leash area in a wooded setting with trails through trees, open fields, a water fountain for dogs, and a separate area for small and shy dogs.
 Less crowded than Magnuson, with a loyal neighborhood following.

 Golden Gardens Off-Leash Area (Ballard) A smaller off-leash area adjacent to Golden Gardens Park on Puget Sound.
 Dogs can access the beach (the off-leash area is above the beach, not on it, but many owners take dogs to the water).
 Sunset views over the Olympic Mountains are spectacular.